-Neither John's baptism of repentance, nor the new covenant baptism in the name of the Lord Jesus, could save the soul.
-Both were but a testimony.
-In the case of John's baptism it was a public declaration that the individual had repented and turned to God while new covenant baptism after Pentecost testified that the individual had already believed on the Lord Jesus, thereby entering into the new covenant in His blood.
+In the case of John's baptism it was a public declaration that the individual had repented and turned to God while new covenant baptism after Pentecost testified that the individual had already believed on the Lord Jesus, and were already saved under the new covenant in His blood.
 It was not a Jewish rite but a New Testament Church ordinance.

-Baptism WITH the Spirit and Baptism BY the Spirit

-Shortly before Jesus ascended, He told the disciples:

-"Ye shall be baptized with the Holy Ghost not many days hence" (Acts 1:5).
+Baptism WITH the Spirit and Baptism BY the Spirit Shortly before Jesus ascended, He told the disciples: "Ye shall be baptized with the Holy Ghost not many days hence" (Acts1:5).

-The "Church" is defined as those believers who, in this age of Grace, have been "baptized WITH the Spirit" and thus have entered into the blessings of the new covenant and become partakers "of the root and fatness of the olive tree" (Israel) (Rom.11:17).
-God promised to make a new covenant with "the house of Israel, and with the house of Judah" in the last days (Jer.31:31), when individuals would be permanently indwelt by the Spirit (Ezek.36:27).
+The "Church" is defined as those believers who, in this age of Grace, have been "baptized WITH the Holy Spirit" and thus have entered into the blessings of the new covenant and become partakers "of the root and fatness of the olive tree" (Israel) (Rom.11:17).
+God promised to make a new covenant with "the house of Israel, and with the house of Judah" in the last days (Jer.31:31) when individuals would be permanently indwelt by the Spirit (Ezek.36:27).

-In addition to the indwelling Spirit, the Church is baptized BY the Spirit into the body of Christ (1Cor.12:13) placing the Church "in Christ".
+In addition to the indwelling Spirit, believers are baptized BY the Spirit into the body of Christ (1Cor.12:13) placing the Church "in Christ".
 Only the Church is "in Christ".
-The Church was baptized with and by the Spirit on the day of Pentecost, and has tapped into Israel's new covenant blessings.
+The Church was baptized with and by the Holy Spirit on the day of Pentecost, and has tapped into Israel's new covenant blessings.